 Professor Saad has sat or currently sits on the editorial boards of numerous journals including Journal of Marketing Research; Journal of Consumer Psychology; Psychology & Marketing; Politics and the Life Sciences; Journal of Business Research; Journal of Social Psychology; Evolutionary Psychology; Journal of Neuroscience, Psychology, and Economics; Journal of Social, Evolutionary, and Cultural Psychology; The Evolutionary Review; Frontiers of Evolutionary Psychology; and Open Behavioral Science Journal.
 He is also an Associate Member of Behavioral and Brain Sciences.

-Dr. Saad's work has been covered in 250+ media outlets around the world including in television documentaries/interviews, radio interviews, newspapers, magazines, and blogs.
+Dr. Saad's work has been covered in 300+ media outlets around the world including in television documentaries/interviews, radio interviews, podcasts, newspapers, magazines, and blogs.
 Some of the print outlets include The Economist, Chatelaine, Men's Health, The New York Times, Boston Globe, The Global and Mail (Canada), The Telegraph (UK), The Guardian (UK), Spiegel Online (Germany), The Scotsman (Scotland), De Pers (Netherlands), The Brisbane Times (Australia), and Gulf News (Middle East).
 Based on extensive media coverage of his research, he has been appointed Newsmaker of the Week of Concordia University in four consecutive years (2011-2014).

 As of November 23, 2017, his posts have garnered 4,759,000+ total views.
 All posts appearing on this blog are the copyright (c) of Gad Saad.
 All rights reserved.